 The course will combine case presentations with formal didactic discussion for each topic.
 At the conclusion of this course attendees will be able to: 1) Define and recognize different kinds of arthritis; 2) Interpret the pathology of prosthetic joints and the manifestations of secondary infection; 3) Diagnose common synovial tumors and their mimics; 4) Distinguish benign cartilage tumors from chondrosarcoma; accurately recognize stress fracture and benign bone forming tumors separate them from osteosarcoma; and 5) Generate an appropriate differential diagnosis for malignant small round cell tumors and perform and interpret appropriate ancillary studies to generate a precise diagnosis.

-We anticipate that this course would benefit general pathologist, pathologists with special expertise in the subject, pathology residents, orthopaedists, and radiologists and their residents as well.
-We would provide in advance of the course CD-ROM and virtual slides for previewing.
+We anticipate that this course will benefit pathology residents, general pathologist, pathologists with special expertise in the subject, orthopaedists, and radiologists and their residents as well.

 Pre-registrants will be able to view case histories and virtual slide of the study cases, prior to the meeting on the USCAP website.
 A comprehensive syllabus will be distributed at the course.
 After the meeting, all course registrants will have access to the PowerPoint presented at the Annual Meeting along with the text portion of the syllabus on the USCAP website.

 (LAST SCHEDULED PRESENTATION) This course may be used for CME credits or SAM credits.